 - Xiaomi MIUI 12.5 software (on Google Android 11)

 - 13-megapixel main camera, 16MP selfie camera

 The Pad 5 has been positioned competitively, which means it doesn't get the most up-to-date hardware.
 Not that we think you'll likely notice: the Qualcomm Snapdragon 860 processor on board, paired with 6GB RAM, makes for what was a flagship experience just a year or two prior.

-Having used the tablet for a handful of minutes at Xiaomi's showcase, it's clear the operating system runs slick and smooth - helped along in a visual sense by the display's 120Hz refresh rate - the Wi-Fi connection is speedy, and apps load up pretty promptly.
+Having used the tablet for a number of days now, it's clear the operating system runs slick and smooth - further helped along in a visual sense by the display's 120Hz refresh rate - the Wi-Fi connection is speedy, and apps load up pretty promptly.
 Sure, there might be fractions of seconds in it compared to the best-of-best available, but in isolation this tablet feels of a flagship level.

-The main hurdle to this tablet's effectiveness is likely to be its software though.
-Not because it's built on Google's Android operating system, rather because Xiaomi's own MIUI software, here in version 12.5, has in our previous experience thrown various spanners into the works when it comes to things like notifications.
-You'll likely need to dig deeper into settings on a per-app basis to ensure that pop-up alert can happen, or that an app won't automatically go to sleep to try and preserve battery life.
-We'll be seeing how close to reality this is when we live with and review the tablet in full, of course.
+The main hurdle to this tablet's effectiveness is Xiaomi's software though.
+Not because it's built on Google's Android operating system, rather because Xiaomi's own MIUI software, here in version 12.5, has sometimes thrown a spanner into the works when it comes to notifications.
+You'll need to dig deeper into settings on a per-app basis to ensure that, say, your desired pop-up alert can happen, or that an app won't automatically go to sleep to try and preserve battery life.

 We've found this experience much the same in Xiaomi's phones, too, but as on a tablet device we do a little less from a personal point of view - WhatsApp can stay on our phone only, thanks very much - it's not been an experience-breaker by any means.
 Indeed, we've not seen any distinctive delays in any of the games and services that we've been running.